therealsatya/15440web/_pages/about.md

 * Abstraction and modularity
 * Imperfect communication and other types of failure
 * Protection from accidental and malicious harm
-* Pptimism
+* Optimism
 * Consensus
 * Use of instrumentation, monitoring, and debugging tools in problem solving.
 * Design, implementation, and debugging of substantial programming projects that span the above themes

 ## Grading